zongzw-nginx/nginx-njs-usecases/README.md

 ## Run It

-Go into the container, and run `nginx`, then the server starts infront.
+Navigate into each usecase folder and run `./compose.sh` Refer the `README.md` and use your browser or curl command to see the effect.
-Use your browser or curl command to access.
+Use `./uncompose.sh` to cleanup the containers.

 ## DevOps Model

 ![image](./devops-model.png)